 #7 – Scholarship Monkey

-Scholarship Monkey offers one of the best scholarship websites for 2020 and beyond.
+Scholarship Monkey offers one of the best scholarship websites.
 In fact, Scholarship Monkey has become a household name in high-traffic scholarship search sites.
 Here you will find a free online search database that allows you to find the best opportunities for you.
 The site requires a few minutes of your time completing registration in order to become a member.
 But once you’re registered, you gain access to millions of dollars’ worth of scholarship money.

 While registration information is private, you must manually opt-out of Scholarship Money sharing your personal data with third parties.
 If you don’t, plan one receiving loads of new emails daily.
 But the registration only takes minutes and provides access to viable resources.

 #8 – Sallie Mae

 Recognized as a loan organization and website, Sallie Mae has branched its services.
-Sallie Mae is now recognized as one of the best scholarship websites of 2020.
+Sallie Mae is now recognized as one of the best scholarship websites.
 Through the exclusive Scholarship Search function, Sallie Mae offers more than $18 billion in scholarships at any given time, making it one of the leading online scholarship websites out there.
 Students register with Sallie Mae to establish their account and profile.
 Once verified through the email address you provided, you can log in to the site and begin searching for specific scholarships that meet your criteria.

 When joining Sallie Mae, you also gain access to a college-planning calculator, which is designed to help students analyze their fit with selected institutions.
 Additionally, Sallie Mae offers monthly drawings for users of their scholarship searches.
 In recent months, students have been entered to win up to $1,000 in scholarship money.